Grifulvin V Tablets

 Medication must be continued until the infecting organism is completely eradicated as indicated by appropriate clinical or laboratory examination.
 Representative treatment periods are tinea capitis, 4 to 6 weeks; tinea corporis, 2 to 4 weeks; tinea pedis, 4 to 8 weeks; tinea unguium – depending on rate of growth – fingernails, at least 4 months; toenails, at least 6 months.

 General measures in regard to hygiene should be observed to control sources of infection or reinfection.
-Concomitant use of appropriate topical agents is usually required, particularly in treatment of tinea pedis since in some forms of athlete's foot, yeasts and bacteria may be involved.
-Griseofulvin will not eradicate the bacterial or monilial infection.
+Concomitant use of appropriate topical agents is usually required, particularly in treatment of tinea pedis.
+In some forms of tinea pedis, yeasts and bacteria may be involved as well as dermatophytes.
+Griseofulvin will not eradicate these associated bacterial or yeast infections.

 - Children weighing 30 to 50 pounds – 125 mg to 250 mg daily.